 5. The LaLaurie House

-The French Quarter estate, when belonging to socialite Delphine LaLaurie is still reported to echo screams of misery from the individuals she tortured.
+The French Quarter estate, when belonging to socialite Delphine LaLaurie is still reported to echo screams of misery from the person she tortured.
 Star Nicolas Cage owned the house from 2007 to 2009; however, like lots of owners following LaLaurie, he ran out of there ASAP.

 6. Ann Starrett Mansion

-This Queen Anne-style Victorian house in Port Townsend, Washington is charming (in an Addams Family kind of method), however, you most likely do not desire to remain the night.
+This Queen Anne-style Victorian house in Port Townsend, Washington is charming (in an Addams Family kind of method), however, you most likely do not desire to stay the night.
 After a stint as an inn, the house had been a difficult sell, staying on the market for 12 years up until being offered in 2017.

 7. The Lemp Mansion